Hava Siegelmann

 Hava Siegelmann is an American computer scientist and Provost Professor at the University of Massachusetts Amherst.

 Biography

-Siegelmann earned her Ph.D. in Computer Science at Rutgers University (1993) under Eduardo Sontag.
-Her dissertation was on the topic of Hypercomputation.
-She earned an M.Sc. in Computer Science at Hebrew University (1992) and a B.A. in Computer Science at the Technion (1988).
+Siegelmann earned her Ph.D. in Computer Science at Rutgers University in 1993 under Eduardo Sontag.
+Her dissertation was on the hypercomputation.
+She earned an M.Sc. in Computer Science at Hebrew University in 1992 and a B.A. in Computer Science at the Technion in 1988.

 Siegelmann was a program manager of several DARPA AI programs including Lifelong Learning Machines, Guaranteeing AI Robustness Against Deception, and Cooperative Secure Learning.
 DARPA/DoD awarded her with the Meritorious Public Service Medal for her research and leadership.